Gregg Deal: Activism

 Deal's activism exists in his art, as well as his participation in political movements.
 He has been heavily involved with the #changethename movement, which addresses the Native American mascot controversy and has appeared on an episode of Totally Biased with Kamau Bell as well as The Daily Show with John Stewart.
 He created a #changethename video on Vimeo to invite Indigenous people to weigh in on the mascot issue in response to what he perceived as mainstream media's failure to include Indigenous voices within the discussion.

+Music

+Deal is the front man for Dead Pioneers, a punk band based in Denver, CO.
+Dead Pioneers describe themselves as "not afraid to tackle hard political and social issues" on their Bandcamp page.
+Deal's vocals are influenced by his spoken word performances, and offer an unflinching look at the lives of marginalized people, peppered with savage, snarky, anti-colonialist statements.

 Inspiration / Influences-

 Gregg Deal cites James Luna, a Payómkawichum(Luiseño) as one of his main influences.
 After winning a mentorship with the Ford Foundation, Deal accompanied Luna to the Venice Biennale, where he assisted Luna for his performance piece "Emendatio" for two weeks.
 Afterwards, Deal developed the concept of The Last American Indian on Earth.

 Deal draws inspiration from various street artists; he cites Washington local artists 181HKS, Ultra, Con and Maz Paz in an interview with Aljazeera, as well as national artists GIANT, REVOK, TWIST and Shepard Fairey.
 Deal also mentions several Indigenous artists that inspire him: Jaque Fraqua, Ernesto Yerena, Nani Chacon, Cheyenne Randall and Jared Yazzie.